 Keeping Internet infrastructure and usage under control

-The awareness is growing, but the solutions being explored focus on only two lines of action, forgetting a third but fundamental one.
+Awareness of the issue is spreading, but the solutions being explored focus on only two lines of action, forgetting a third, fundamental one.

 The first line of action on the energy consumption of the Internet is geared at infrastructure.
 The energy consumption of the infrastructure is dealt with at two levels: